joseph-bryan9/Microsoft-landing-page/README.md

 # Technology Company Page

-This is a sample webpage (replica) showcasing Microsoft's minimal and straight forward design approach, giving users the experience of reliability, high quality services, and up-to-date products.
+This is a sample webpage (replica) showcasing Microsoft's simplicity and straight forward design approach, giving users the experience of reliability, high quality services, and up-to-date products.

 ## Built With: